Black Widow (Natasha Romanova): 1970s

 Steve Gerber became the writer for Daredevil with issue #97 (1972), and he moved the focus away from Black Widow back to Daredevil's superhero activity in response to weak sales.
 Her name was dropped from the title after issue #107 (1973).
 She appeared in Avengers #111–112 (1973), but left the team almost immediately as she wished to return to Daredevil.
-Tony Isabella became the writer for Daredevil with issue #118, and feeling that the relationship dynamic between Daredevil and Black Widow harmed both characters, he set out to split them apart.
+Jenny Blake Isabella became the writer for Daredevil with issue #118, and feeling that the relationship dynamic between Daredevil and Black Widow harmed both characters, she set out to split them apart.
 She departed from the series in issue #124 (1975), with the character leaving by saying that she felt overshadowed by Daredevil and that he robbed her of her independence.

-When Isabella began writing The Champions, he included Black Widow as a member.
+When Isabella began writing The Champions, she included Black Widow as a member.
 Originally intended to be a duo of Iceman and Angel, editor Len Wein mandated several changes to The Champions, including the requirement of a female character.
-Besides his experience writing for Black Widow, Isabella used her in hope that continuing to work with her would prevent another writer from reuniting her with Daredevil.
+Besides her experience writing for Black Widow, Isabella used the character in hope that continuing to work with her would prevent another writer from reuniting her with Daredevil.
 The seventh issue of The Champions, "The Man Who Created the Black Widow", focused on Black Widow's backstory and introduced the villain Yuri Bezukhov, the son of Ivan Petrovich.
-Isabella wanted to continue this story by revealing Ivan to be Black Widow's biological father, but he left Marvel Comics after completing the issue.
+Isabella wanted to continue this story by revealing Ivan to be Black Widow's biological father, but she left Marvel Comics after completing the issue.
 The Champions ended after 16 issues, and Black Widow was returned to Avengers in issue #173 (1978) during the "Korvac Saga".
 She returned to Daredevil as a supporting character in issues #155–165 (1978–1980).